uxallthethings/wpgovernance/journey-maps.md

 * ⚠️ A lack of ongoing UX usability testing
 * ⚠️ A lack of productive channels for expression of frustration, concerns, and dissenting opinions

 ## Past, Present, and Future Innovators
-￼Jay is a WordPress software engineer working for a larger publishing company.
+Jay is a WordPress software engineer working for a larger publishing company.
 Jay is hired because of their WordPress expertise and after their new platform is completed is is well received among early adopters!
 They sell subscriptions and business grows.
 * 👍 WordPress software engineers, developers, and designers are in demand as the popularity of the platform grows and delivers reliable experiences
 * 👍 Multiple authors are able to contribute within the platform
 * 👍 As the community evolves and grows troubleshooting issues becomes less daunting for teams